 But it’s not only basic skills that are lacking.
 A lack of digital skills is a rising problem, especially when 27% of job growth in London is within the digital and tech sectors.
 One study indicates that the UK will need 750,000 skilled digital workers by 2017, and we are currently nowhere near close to that number.

-So what can you do to make sure that you don’t get lost down the skills gap?
+Make sure you don’t get lost in the skills gap

 If you’re already in employment, then discuss the possibility of training with your boss.
 Even if the budget doesn’t stretch to a formalised training regime, there are plenty of free online tutorials that will teach you a variety of digital skills, from coding to basic Creative Suite skills.
 Ask your boss if you can dedicate a few afternoons to learning new skills, or keeping your existing skills sharp.

 And if you’re not currently in employment, then you should check out those free tutorials too.
 It won’t be long before digital skills will be a must – or at least a distinct advantage – in every job.
 So if you want a head start in your job hunt, you’d better make sure your skills are up to scratch!